UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson08/assignment/README.md

 Pylint: 10 on all files

-Pytest: 100% covereage of inventory.py
+Pytest: 100% coverage of inventory.py